-But Yei, a traditionally ethnically diverse area, had been largely peaceful, the report said.
-The town had an estimated population of 300,000 before the crisis began in July 2016, but 60-70 percent of the population had fled by September.
+The town had an estimated population of 300,000 before the July crisis began, but 60-70 percent of the population had fled by September.

-Many people were trapped by the fighting, and others were attacked on the road as they tried to escape, but the SPLA helped ethnic Dinka civilians – the same ethnicity of President Kiir – to move to the capital, providing them with the use of military and civilian vehicles for transport.
+Many people were trapped by the fighting, and others were attacked on the road as they fled.
+But the SPLA helped ethnic Dinka civilians – the same ethnicity as President Kiir – to move to the capital, providing military and civilian vehicles to transport them, the report said.

-Violence has continued in the area, with rebel forces attacking Yei and killing at least four government soldiers earlier this week.
+The violence has continued in Yei, with rebel forces attacking the town and killing at least four government soldiers this week.

 In other areas, government forces killed civilians last month, according to an international team monitoring the failed ceasefire.
 The team released five reports on Friday.